 This is life for most side hustlers: simultaneously invigorating and pressure-filled.

-Humans put forward logical explanations for decisions, but science says we make them with emotion, in our limbic brain, well before our rational brain gets involved.
-Take the time to get emotional about your purpose.
+Humans put forward logical explanations for decisions, but our emotions have a not-insignificant effect on our decision-making as well.
+So take the time to get emotional about your purpose.
 Write and think about it.
 Walk in the woods and scream it at the top of your lungs.
-Once your Why is lodged in your heart, abundant motivation will tame the chaos.
+Once your “why” is lodged in your heart, abundant motivation will tame the chaos.

-The Latin root of decide is “to cut off,” and cutting the non-essential is as important as selecting priorities.
+The Latin origin of decide, decidere, means “to cut off,” and cutting the nonessential is as important as selecting priorities.
 Most achievers have no trouble codifying clear goals but then let time-sucking “opportunities” creep into calendars.
 Be ruthless with your time in order to grow a business while balancing a full-time job and life responsibilities.
 Essentialism author Greg McKeown calls this “The power of a graceful no.”

 Write a list of activities you refuse to do and plaster it on your walls.
 Start with obvious fluff, like post-work drinks.
 Then say a teary goodbye to activities that, while important, will not lead to your best life.
 Ruthlessness here might mean skipping that birthday party or telling your in-laws that Sunday dinner is no longer a tradition.
 When you mindfully choose the activities you’ll sacrifice, the gods of productivity will fortify you with the courage to say “no” when the time comes.

 The most neglected piece of any productivity plan is your most important asset: YOU.
-Success coach and entrepreneur David Bayer says that 80 percent of success is determined by your mindset.
+Best-selling author and business strategist Tony Robbins says that 80% of success is determined by your mindset.
 If the programming between your ears is delivering anxiety, doubt, fear and frustration, no amount of hustle or strategizing will deliver results.